 Most patients experience no pain or discomfort following surgery.
 Patients are asked to use antibiotic drops for one week and apply cold compresses during the first 24 to 48 hours after surgery.
 These are later followed by warm compresses to improve blood flow to the area and aid in healing.
 Some swelling and bruising will be seen, typically resolving over 7-10 days.
 This varies from person to person, but many patients feel comfortable returning to work after a long weekend.
 What procedures are commonly combined with eyelid surgery?

 Many patients undergoing eyelid surgery elect to have laser resurfacing performed during the same treatment session.
 Commonly used around the eyes to reduce fine lines and crow’s feet, laser resurfacing may also be used to minimize forehead creases, lip lines, and other signs of sun damage to the skin.
-In cases where the eyebrows are also droopy, a forehead lift may be performed.
+In cases where the eyebrows are also droopy, a brow lift may be performed.